earthathiwat/covid_website/README.md

-# INFO 340 Project
+# Covid Website Project

-Welcome to our INFO340 project!
+Welcome to our Covid Website project as a part of INFO340 class!
 In this project, we designed and implemented an interactive web application that helps people navigate and learn about different countries, with a focus on tourism.
 Our website was created during the peak of the COVID-19 pandemic as a way to help people discover new places and plan future trips.
 You can access the application at this link: https://covid-19-gtic.web.app.

 ## Objectives
 Through this project, we practiced and mastered a range of skills, including: